Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Results of the Tsallis fit parameters

 \subsection{Centrality dependence of Tsallis parameters}

 In the previous section, we have presented $p_{\rm T}$ distributions for different collision energies and collision centralities.
-The collision centralities have been shown in terms of percentage of cross section.
+The collision centralities have been shown in terms of the percentage of the cross-sections.
 For a given centrality window, the centrality can also be expressed in terms of average number of participating nucleons ($N_{\rm part}$).
 As the centrality bins in the data as shown in Table~\ref{Summary: all_Energy} are different, it is useful to express the centrality in terms of $N_{\rm part}$.
 In Fig.~\ref{Fig:q-Npart}, we present the variation of $q$, $T$, and $V$ as a function of $N_{\rm part}$ for positively charged pions at RHIC energies, and for all charged pions at LHC energies.
-The parameters obtained from $\pi^+$ and $\pi-$ spectra of ALICE data~\cite{ALICE-2.76-2013} are similar to the results from all charged pions (not shown here).
+The parameters obtained from $\pi^+$ and $\pi-$ spectra of ALICE data~\cite{ALICE-2.76-2013} are similar to the results for all charged pions.
 All the fits are made for maximum values of $p_{\rm T}$ up to 2~GeV/$c$.
 The following observations are made regarding the centrality and collision energy dependence of these parameters: \begin{itemize} \item {The Tsallis parameter, $q$, systematically increases from low to high collision energies.
-For collision energies below $\sqrt{s_{NN}}=$~27~GeV, $q$ increases from most peripheral collisions to up to a value of $N_{\rm part}\approx 80$ ($\approx50\%$ centrality), and then remains constant.
-For $\sqrt{s_{NN}}=$~27~GeV, $q$ remains constant as a function of centrality, and beyond this energy, the values of $q$ decreases in going from peripheral to central collisions.
-Thus, the nature of $q$ as a function of centrality changes around $\sqrt{s_{NN}}=$~27~GeV.} \item {The Tsallis temperature, $T$, decreases from low to high collision energies.
+For each collision energy, the variation of $q$ as a function of $N_{\rm part}$ has been inferred by fitting the dependence with a linear function.
+We observe that within the given uncertainly, $q$ is independent centrality at RHIC energies.
+However, for LHC energies $q$ decreases from peripheral to central collisions.} \item {The Tsallis temperature, $T$, decreases from low to high collision energies.
 For all collision energies, the values of $T$ increase from peripheral to central collisions.} \item {The normalization parameter, $V$, increases from low to high collision energies.
 For all collision energies, $V$ increases monotonically from peripheral to central collisions.} \end{itemize}